Post

 Res Ipsa Loquitur - The Aberration of Latinate Terminology Ad Absurdum.

-1. Per se
+1. per se

-No, you’re not distinguishing the intrinsic nature of something from its extrinsic qualities; you’re simply qualifying a statement about something.
+No, you’re not distinguishing the intrinsic nature of something from its extrinsic qualities; you’re simply qualifying a statement.
 I am willing to bet what you really mean is intrinsically, inherently, essentially, necessarily, technically, strictly, exactly, simply, alone, solely, or something similar.
 Misuse of per se is negligence per se.
 In fact, don’t use the adverbial phrase or an adverb in its place… they suck.
 If you do, I will find you negligent under the theory of res ipsa loquitur because adverbs hurt me.

 Bureaucratese